General Liability vs. Errors & Omissions Insurance for Home Inspectors

 General Liability is fairly standard insurance for home inspectors.
 GL insurance is there to cover the bodily injury and property damage.
 For example, if an inspector were to fall through an attic or a young child climbs the inspector’s ladder and subsequently breaks their arm from falling.

-1. A recent claim against a home inspector was filed because the buyer noticed “an odor that had not been discernible prior to the purchase” of the home.
+A claim was filed against a home inspector because the buyer noticed an odor that had not been discernible prior to the purchase of the home.

-2. Another recent claim example is that an inspector accidentally turned on the stove when his tool bag unknowingly hit the knob as he was leaving the house.
+In another situation, an inspector accidentally turned on a stove when their tool bag hit the control knob while leaving the home.

 Home inspectors need both E&O and General Liability insurance to cover negligence, bodily injury, and property damage claims.
 The absence of any of these two insurance leaves the home inspector vulnerable to potential claims such as a claim for property damage during an inspection (general liability) or a claim that they made mistakes or incomplete inspection (E&O).